Inactivity-Triggered Safe Access Methods: LockoutGuard and LegacyLink

 How does LockoutGuard detect inactivity and initiate recovery?

-Does UnoLock have access to my recovery or inheritance keys?
+Does UnoLock have access to my recovery or succession keys?

 Compliance & Privacy Regulations